romacw1484/DataMining-PortfolioOptimization/README.md

 Scope:
 - Use a diversified set of stocks spanning the major 11 industries.
 - Historical window spans 10 years of daily data (Dates from 03-30-2015 - 03--24-2025)

-File Descriptions:
-- Daily: Plots daily price of selected stocks
-- Dash Monte Carlo: Runs Monte Carlo simulation for a stock portfolio the user specifies with graph
-- James Sheet: Math from excel sheet James sent in Python for scalability

 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 **Files**